sims-bit/Milestone_project_two/README.md

 - Users should want to return to the game because it is visually apealing.

 #### Structure
-* The site will consist of one page initial page with the rules to the game.
+* The site will consist of one page.
+The initial landing page contains the rules to the game as well as a name entry requirement for the player.
+* The rules simply cover the game options and which weapon beats which weapon in the game.
+* If the name of the player isn't filled in, a drop down modle will be triggered informing the user that they need to enter this information before they can continue on to play the game.
-* Age checking section for the user to complete
+* Once the user has entered their name, they are required to click the enter button.

-* Javascript iniated css transitions to bring up the the users and computers game play options and remove the rules from user interaction with the Enter button.
+* This will trigger Javascript iniated css transitions to bring up the the users and computers game play options and remove the rules from user interaction with the Enter button.
+The users game options will be in the foreground of the screen and the game options that the computer will use will be in the background/ higher up the screen.
+When the user hovers over the game options avaliable to them, the game option will enlarge, informing the user that, that option is avalible for their selection.
-* At the end of the game there will the final game message to indicate the winner and loser.
+* At the end of the game there will the final game message that will appear on the screen to indicate the winner or the loser.

 Possible future features can inlude:
+* Onscreen game score
 * Highscore page
 * Music to accompany the animations as well as music for when the player wins or looses.
 WAS THERE ANOTHER ONE??